 - Take remaining juices from the cooking process and place in a container in the refrigerator to allow the fat to rise to the top and solidify.
 Remove solid fat and discard.
 If you have a gravy and fat separator, those work very well.
 Mix the juice with your chopped meat.

-Portion off into individual containers and freeze.
-This will keep frozen for several months if you vacuum pack it.
+- Portion off into individual containers and freeze.
+This will keep frozen for several months if you vacuum pack the frozen blocks from the containers.

 Christie